fmalmeida/MpGAP/docs/config.rst

                      */
     /*
      * Short reads input files.
 They need to be specified in case of hybrid or shortreads-only assembly.
-     * If none of these are wnated it may be left in blank.
+     * If none of these are wanted it may be left in blank.
 The files might be single or paired ended.
 They just
      * need to be properly identified as the examples below.
      * Examples for illumina reads:
-     * Paired: params.shortreads.paired = 'SRR6307304_{1,2}.fastq'
+     * Paired: shortreads_paired = 'SRR6307304_{1,2}.fastq' // For reads SRR6307304_1.fastq and SRR6307304_2.fastq
-     * Single: params.shortreads.single = 'SRR7128258*'
+     * Single: shortreads_single = 'SRR7128258*'
      */
           shortreads_paired = ''
           shortreads_single = ''

     /*
-     * This parameter below is to define wheter the one wants or not to ALSO create a long reads only assembly
+     * This parameter below is to define wheter one wants or not to ALSO execute the alternative hybrid assembly method.
-     * with canu, flye or unicycler and then polish it using the provided short reads.
-It executes an additional
+     * It first creates a long reads only assembly with canu, flye or unicycler and then polishes it using the provided
-     * workflow (together with unicycler/spades hybrid modes) where a genome is assembled with longreads and then
+     * shortreads.
+It executes an additional workflow (together with unicycler/spades hybrid modes).
+Must be used with:
-     * polished with Illumina reads.
-Must be used with: assembly_type = 'hybrid' */
+     * assembly_type = 'hybrid'
+     *
+     * Whenever using this parameter, it is also possible to polish the longreads-only assemblies with Nanopolish,
+     * Medaka or VarianCaller (Arrow) before the polishing with shortreads (using Pilon).
+For that it is necessary to set
+     * the right parameters: pacbio_all_bam_path, nanopolish_fast5Path or medaka_sequencing_model.
+     */
           illumina_polish_longreads_contigs = false

     /*
      * Whenever polishing long reads only assemblies with unpaired short reads (single end), the pipeline
      * will directly execute one round of pilon polishing instead of using Unicycler's polish pipeline.
-     * Therefore we need to allocate the amount of memmory allocated by Pilon.
+     * Therefore we need to allocate the amount of memory allocated by Pilon.
+Default 50G.
-     * Defaut 50G.
-     * This step is crucial because with not enough memmory will crash and not correct your assembly.
+     * This step is crucial because with not enough memory will crash and not correct your assembly.
-     * When that happens you will not have the pilon output nor the QUAST assesment.
+     * When that happens you will not have the pilon output nor the QUAST assessment.
      */
-          pilon_memmory_limit = 50
+          pilon_memory_limit = 50

     }

     /*
-     * Configuring Nextflow Scopes.
+     * Configuring Nextflow reports
-     * Do NOT change any of the following
      */

     //Trace Report